Entrepreneurship &

 · contribute to a Harvest Research Dinner where students research the origins of every ingredient in a dish they prepare

-· write mini-papers twice a month which are aimed to help students explore ideas of self-reliance, hard work, and personal responsibility
+· write mini-papers twice a month to help students clarify and deepen their thoughts

 · Read story-like science readings to help make science come alive.
 Students will learn about some of the great scientists and how their profound faith underpinned their scientific discoveries.